palantir/policy-bot/README.md

     organizatons: ["org1']
     teams: ["org1/team1"]

-  # Automatically request reviewers when a Pull Request is opened
+  # Automatically request reviewers when a Pull Request is opened or modified
   # if this rule is pending, there are no assigned reviewers, and if the
   # Pull Request is not in Draft.
   # Reviewers are selected based on the set of requirements for this rule